GuillaumeBiessy/WH/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# A Modern Take on Whittaker-Henderson smoothing
+# A Modern Take on Whittaker-Henderson Smoothing

 <!-- badges: start -->